dxw/playbook/guides/managing.md

 #### Your pay, pension and other benefits

-This sections covers formal benefits like pay, pension and leave.
+This section covers formal benefits like pay, pension and leave.
 It covers part time and flexible working.
 And also grievances and disciplinary procedures.

 #### Supporting your development and wellbeing

-This sections covers support structures, learning and development and wellbeing benefits.
+This section covers support structures, learning and development and wellbeing benefits.

 #### Hiring new people

-This sections covers how we hire people and programmes like returners.
+This section covers how we hire people and programmes like returners.

 ### Our professions

-This section contains principles, practices and specific guidance for each profession.
+This section contains principles, practices and specific guidance for each of our professions.